nigiord/webpage-giordano/Raw/pages/about.md

 I am a Computational Systems Biologist specialized in the modeling and analysis of cell communities.

-For a short summary of my work, you can find examples of code I wrote on github <a href="https://github.com/nigiord"><i class="fa fa-github-square fa-lg"></i></a>
+To get a quick overview of my work, you can find:

+- example of code I wrote on github <a href="https://github.com/nigiord"><i class="fa fa-github-square fa-lg"></i></a>
 or my employer's gitlab <a href="https://gitlab.univ-nantes.fr/giordano-n"><i class="fa fa-gitlab fa-lg"></i></a>,
-but also links to research papers that I co-authored on the [research section](./research.html) of this website.
+- research papers that I co-authored on the [research section](./research.html) of this website.

 Since January 2023, I work as a Postdoc in the [Integrated Cancer Genomics](https://crci2na.univ-nantes.fr/en/research/team-8) team (ICAGEN) of the Nantes-Angers Cancer and Immunology Research Center (CRCI<sup>2</sup>NA).
 I apply my modeling skills on the integration of single-cell multiomic datasets from [multiple myeloma](https://en.wikipedia.org/wiki/Multiple_myeloma) samples, a plasma cell cancer characterized by its huge heterogeneity across patients